energywebfoundation/sonnen-edis-poc-lib/README.md

 1. Create a supply
     * In UI go to *Admin > Create Supply* section
-    * Signed in as Sonnen asset
+    * Signed in as Sonnen asset owner
 2. Create a demand
     * In UI go to *Admin > Create Demand* section
     * Signed in as E.DIS trader